 Travelling to Brazil at the beginning of the 20th century meant a lengthy sea voyage for both Europeans and Americans.
 From the UK visitors came and went in great style on the Alcântara, Andes and Arlanza of the Royal Mail Steam Packet Company.
 In 1914 it was a voyage for the rich, and a round trip first class ticket from London to Rio de Janeiro cost £53.
 That at a time when a family car would have cost £200.

-Today’s international travellers disembark in Rio at one of Brazil’s many airports and come ashore from the fleets of planes that link Brazil in a matter of hours with the rest of the world.
+Today’s international travellers disembark in Rio at its modern airport and come ashore from the fleets of planes that link Brazil in a matter of hours with the rest of the world.

 Brazil and Rio is very well connected by air to Europe, North America and its South American neighbours.
 There are also an increasing number of flights and connections across Africa and the Gulf states.

-From the UK the carriers offering direct, non-stop flights to Brazil are British Airways and TAM Airlines.
-Other carriers offering flights to Brazil from Europe include Air Europa, Air France, Alitalia, Emirates, Etihad, Ibéria, KLM, LAN, Lufthansa, Qatar, Swiss and TAP.
+From the UK the carriers offering direct, non-stop flights to Brazil are British Airways and Latam.
+Other carriers offering flights to Brazil from Europe include AeroMexico, Air Europa, Air France, Alitalia, Avianca, Edelweiss, Emirates, Etihad, Ibéria, KLM, Lufthansa, Qatar, Royal Air Maroc, Swiss, TAP and Turkish Airlines.
 From North America the main carriers are Air Canada, American Airlines, Delta, and United.

 Not all of the airlines fly direct to Rio, and for some you will need to take a short connecting flight (220 miles / 353 km) from São Paulo’s international airport (Guarulhos – GRU).

-Rio’s main international gateway is Galeão (GIG), which was totally modernised and upgraded for the 2016 Olympics.
-Airlines using Galeão include: Aerolineas Argentinas, AeroMexico, Air France, Alitalia, American Airlines, Avianca, Azul, BQB, British Airways, Copa Airlines, Delta Airlines, Emirates, Gol, Iberia, KLM, Lan Chile, Lufthansa, Passaredo, TAAG, TACA Peru, TAM, TAP, United Airlines and US Airways.
+Rio’s main international gateway is Galeão (GIG), which was totally modernised and upgraded for the 2016 Olympics and keeps improving.
+Airlines using Galeão include: Aerolineas Argentinas, Air Canada, Air France, Alitalia, American Airlines, Avianca, Azul, British Airways, Condor, Copa Airlines, Delta Airlines, Edelweiss, Emirates, Flyways, Gol, Iberia, KLM, Latam, Lufthansa, Passaredo, Royal Air Maroc, TAAG, TAP, and United Airlines.